lata-11/Support-Mail-BOT-Prediction/README.md

 - **scikit-learn**: Python library for machine learning tasks such as model training, evaluation, and feature extraction.
 - **matplotlib** and **seaborn**: Python libraries for data visualization, used to visualize the model's performance metrics and data distribution.
 - **Jupyter Notebook**: Interactive computing environment used for data exploration, experimentation, and development of the email classification model.
+- **Streamlit**: Python library for building interactive web applications.
+Used for creating a user-friendly web interface for the email classification model.

 ## Key Features